Independent Medical Examinations (IMEs) in L&I Claims

 • Is there any permanent impairment?

 The truth is IMEs are a complete sham that claims managers use to deny medical treatment and close claims.
-They are not independent and are not medical exams.
+IME is short for Independent Medical Exam.
+However an IME is not independent and not a medical exam.
 They are a bought and paid-for one-sided records review designed and administered to ruin your L&I claim.

 Who Are These Independent Medical Exam Doctors?